elixir-lang/elixir-lang.github.com/getting-started/protocols.markdown

 "integer"
 ```

-With protocols, however, we are no longer stuck having to continuously modify the same module to support more and more data types because Elixir will dispatch the execution to the appriate implementation based on the data type.
+With protocols, however, we are no longer stuck having to continuously modify the same module to support more and more data types.
+For example, we could get the `defimpl` calls above and spread them over multiple files and Elixir will dispatch the execution to the appropriate implementation based on the data type.
 Functions defined in a protocol may have more than one input, but the **dispatching will always be based on the data type of the first input**.

 One of the most common protocols you may encounter is the [`String.Chars`](https://hexdocs.pm/elixir/String.Chars.html) protocol: implementing its `to_string/1` function for your custom structs will tell the Elixir kernel how to represent them as strings.
+We will explore all built-in protocols later.
+For now, let's implement our own.

 ## Example